Daniagui12/MinecraftServerBot/README.md

-# Zelda-DiscordBot
+# MinecraftServerBot

-Discord Bot that tells you how long is left for TOTK
+Discord Bot that manages a GCP VM that has a minecraft server running